wRiqie/wRiqie/README.md

 ## About
 - My name is Henrique, I'm technical in systems development
-- I've been working as a mobile developer for 1 year, initially with xamarin, and now with flutter
+- I've been working as a mobile developer for 1 year and 4 months, initially with xamarin, and now with flutter

 ### Technologies & Tools